So what is BERT?

 The new update cannot really be optimised, based on its ability to use the whole search query rather than just the keywords.
 Google will now read queries more like a human would, so writing content that’s aimed at people instead of the search engine will be extremely important.

-How will it affect my business?
+How will BERT affect my business?

 BERT focuses wholly on relevance, which will be effective for your company.
-BERT utilises the key words in the search query and will either not show your content due to its lack of relevance, or it will start showing your content more because it is relevant.
+BERT utilises the keywords in the search query and will either not show your content due to its lack of relevance or it will start showing your content more because it is relevant.

-It’s important to keep an eye on the traffic on your website over the next few weeks and remember that if your website does start to lose traffic, it only means that the content wasn’t relevant to that particular search, it does however mean that when your content is viewed, there should be higher engagement rates, because people are actually seeing the content that they wanted.
+It’s important to keep an eye on the traffic on your website over the next few weeks and remember that if your website does start to lose traffic, it only means that the content wasn’t relevant to that particular search.
+It does, however, mean that when your content is viewed, there should be higher engagement rates because people are actually seeing the content that they wanted.
 The traffic will therefore be meaningful, which is better for your business.
 If your website starts to gain more traffic, Google is recognising your content and displaying it accordingly.

 What did Google say?